 The modern world teaches us that consumption and achievement will yield happiness and fulfillment in life.
 While the consumption of things and people sometimes yields fun or momentary happiness, only rarely does consumption lead to a flourishing life.
 We are made to flourish but find ourselves grasping for momentary, incomplete, and sometimes, idolatrous fun.
 How can we move young people towards a life of fulfillment in the midst of our consumer and achievement-driven culture?
 What does the “good life” look like through the lens of the Gospel in areas of wealth and in areas of poverty?

-Speakers: Kenda Creasy Dean, Andrew Zirschky, and Matt Overton
+Speakers: Kenda Creasy Dean, Andrew Zirschky, and Rev. Dietrich Kirk

 The modern formula for youth ministry, which emphasizes gathering peer-based groups as the dominant model, needs updating.
 How can we rethink our ministries to lead toward the flourishing lives of adolescents rather than work toward simply improving our programs?
 What if we engaged practical theology and innovation to help create new models and approaches to ministering to teenagers that organically fit our congregational contexts?

 Speakers: Matt Overton, Jessica Holman, and Andrew Zirschky

 Each generation of teenagers comes with its own unique challenges and gifts to society.
 Additionally, your community’s youth have their own specific needs, challenges, and resources.
 What are they and what should youth ministry look like in light of your community’s needs, challenges and resources?
 Learning to uncover these and discovering why they are happening will allow you to imagine ministries that bring the Gospel into the practical lives of your teenagers.
 What if you could identify and maximize the unique gifts of those you serve and the resources in your surrounding community to lead people to meaningful work and lives that flourish, helping young people to explore their Christian vocation?